Black Spots on Maple Leaves Can Be Treated

 Maple tar spot is one of the easiest plant diseases to identify.
 Most people can spot it even without knowing what it is: if you have seen round black spots on maple leaves, either in a tree or on the ground, you can identify tar spot.

-With the number of maple trees in southern Ontario, tar spot is one of the most common plant issues seen in the GTA.
+With the number of maple trees in southern Ontario, tar spot is one of the most common plant issues seen in the GTA and a common problem for Toronto maple trees.
 Tar spot can affect all trees of the Acer, or maple, family.
+There is some indication the problem is getting worse in Ontario.
 This includes non-native and invasive maples like Norway maple and Manitoba maple.
 Maple tar spot is especially common on Norway maple, red maple, silver maple and sugar maple trees.

 What Are Tar Spots?